importsteel/steel/docs/structures.rst

    packet = NetworkPacket(header=1234, message="Hello", checksum=0xABCD)
    packet.validate()  # Raises ValidationError if any field is invalid

-The validation process checks each field according to its specific constraints:
+The validation process checks that each field has a value and is valid, according to its specific constraints.
+See the documentation for each field for details on its validation behavior.

--  **Integer fields** validate that values fit within their size and sign constraints
--  **String fields** validate encoding compatibility and length requirements
--  **Byte fields** validate exact size matches and content constraints
--  **Enum fields** validate that values belong to the specified enum class

 Handling Validation Errors
 ==========================